DarkExceptionSoftware/Deutorium/README.md

   around with matrices, depthbuffers, hlsl and textures yet)

 BUILDING THE SOURCE
 ===================
 For more debug-control the Minecraft-Substrate-2.x code is referenced as SOURCE, not as DLL!
 You have to inherit the 2.x branch in the project and then build Deutorium from Source with the source of Minecraft-substrate/2.x!
+Get the SOURCE FROM https://github.com/minecraft-dotnet/Substrate/tree/2.x and unzip it in your users\XXX\downloads-folder!

 HOW THE VIEWER WORKS